Skip to Main Content

 2002: Peter Graham, Harrison's Dream

-Peter Graham was born in 1958 in Lanarkshire, Scotland, and currently teaches composition at the University of Salford.
+Peter Graham (b.
+1958 Lanarkshire, Scotland) is the first composer living outside the United States to win the Sousa/Ostwald award.
+After teaching composition for many years at the University of Salford, he now composes full-time.
 He has previously served as Music Associate with the famous Black Dyke Band (1997–2004) and as composer-in-residence with Her Majesty's Coldstream Guards Band.
 Graham received a bachelor’s degree from the University of Edinburgh, and a PhD in composition from University of London’s Goldsmiths College, where he studied with Edward Gregson.

 Graham has worked regularly as an arranger for BBC Television and Radio and has specialized in composition for the British style brass band.
 He lived briefly in New York City where he served as a freelance composer, arranger, and publications editor with the S.A.
 Music Bureau.